Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 | A           |ramen            |
 | B           |sushi            |

+#### Interpretation:

+This query finds the first item purchased by customers after they became members.

+#### Output:

+A bought ramen, B bought sushi.

+#### Business Insight:

+This information could guide promotional strategies for new members, highlighting items they might like based on their first purchases.

 ### 7. Which item was purchased just before the customer became a member?
 ```sql
 with cte as (select sales.customer_id ,max(sales.order_date) as last_day_b4_membership_purchase, sales.product_id , row_number() over(partition by customer_id order by max(sales.order_date) desc) as just_b4 from sales join members on sales.customer_id = members.customer_id where members.join_date > sales.order_date group by sales.customer_id , sales.product_id)